-Figure 11.
-(A) G.S.'s copy of unconnected and connected daisy display.
-(B) Probability of drawing each part as a function of algorithm, produced by a mixture of .75 viewer-centered neglect and .25 object-centered neglect.
-(C) Output of model, assuming a threshold probability of drawing a part of .55.
+Figure 11. (a) GS's copy of unconnected and connected daisy display. (b) Probability of drawing each part as function of algorithm, produced by a mixture of 0.75 viewer-centered neglect and 0.25 object-centered neglect. neglect (c) Output of model, assuming a threshold probability of drawing a part of 0.55.